 Founder, Chairman and Chief Executive Officer

 Mr. George Gitschel is the Founder, Chairman, and Chief Executive Officer of EcoHub.
-With over 35 years in the waste management, recycling, and conversion technology industries, Mr. Gitschel is the inventor of the MaxDiverter™ and EcoHub™ material separation, recovery and manufacturing processes.
-Mr. Gitschel currently has 21 issued or allowed patents (US, China, Hong Kong, Macau, Mexico and Japan) covering over 450 claims.
-Mr. Gitschel has 20 additional US patents pending on the related system technologies.
-Additionally, Mr. Gitschel has 19 Patent Cooperation Treaty (PCT) nationalization patent applications filed in China, India, Brazil, Canada, Mexico and the European Union.
-Mr. Gitschel has invested 25+ years developing EcoHub’s material sorting/recovery system and the EcoHub closed loop manufacturing concept.
-Mr. Gitschel is also the founder (2009 to present) and CEO of Organic Energy Corporation, the IP container for the MaxDiverter and EcoHub patents.
+With over 39 years in the waste management, recycling, and conversion technology industries, Mr. Gitschel is the inventor of the MaxDiverter™ and EcoHub™ material separation, recovery and manufacturing processes.
+Mr. Gitschel currently has 24 issued or allowed patents (US, China, Hong Kong, Macau, Mexico, Japan, India and 44 countries in the European Union) covering over 510 claims.
+Mr. Gitschel has 2 additional US patents pending on the related system technologies.
+Additionally, Mr. Gitschel has 5 Patent Cooperation Treaty (PCT) nationalization patent applications filed in India, Brazil, Canada and the European Union.
+Mr. Gitschel has invested 25+ years developing EcoHub’s material sorting/recovery system and the EcoHub closed loop manufacturing concept and conversation technology systems and methods.
+Mr. Gitschel was also the founder (2009 to 2015) and CEO of Organic Energy Corporation.
+OEC was an organic waste to renewable energy company.
 Prior to founding EcoHub, Mr. Gitschel was the CEO of Rose Waste Systems, a leading municipal solid waste and recycling equipment, design, systems integration and supply company.
 Under Mr. Gitschel’’s leadership, the company designed and/or installed the systems for over 60 waste and recycling plants around the globe.
 Mr. Gitschel holds a B.S. in Commerce from the University of Santa Clara.

 Jeff Smith, Strategic Advisor